 Guess who loves your songs most (other than you and your mom)?
 Scammers.
 Why?
 Because they know they can get you to fork over some dollars for that song, even if it doesn’t have a chance of getting cut.
-Even if they have no real connection to the artist at hand.
-Even if they have never gotten a song recorded.
-Even if the artist isn’t looking for songs.
+Even if they have no real connection to the artist at hand or if they have never gotten a song recorded.
+Sometimes the artist isn’t even looking for songs.
 All they have to do is tell you that they love your song and your wallet falls open.

 So, how do you keep the wallet safe and avoid wasting your money?
 By understanding how the business works.
 And by doing some homework.

 The truth about pitching songs: More important things to know…

 - In the real music business, we pitch songs to artists, producers, managers and A&R people.